Teenlife

 4. Use a Variety of Test Prep Resources

 Barrons, Kaplan, and Princeton Review are the Big Three in high school test prep.
 Each has its advantages and disadvantages.
-There are also a number of totally awesome (and free!) online resources such as Learnerator.com, which has some of the most test-aligned practice questions out of anything I've seen.
+There are also several totally awesome (and free!) online resources recommended by AP teachers.
 Khan Academy is also a hugely beneficial resource.
 Finally, check out John Green's YouTube Crash Courses on world and U.S. history.
-Absolutely amazing stuff (and if you’re a nerd like me, really funny)!
+It's absolutely amazing stuff (and if you’re a nerd like me, it's really funny)!

-So do the hard work now and feel great about yourself come AP week in May.
+So do the hard work now and feel great about yourself during AP week in May.

 Sign up for Free Tips and Guides direct to Your Inbox